gojilabs/development/3rd_parties/unit.md

 # Unit

-Unit is the banking-as-a-service platform that lets developers embed financial features into the apps.
-Unit is used as a backbone service for providing customers banking features, payments, money transfers.
+Unit is a banking-as-a-service platform that allows developers to embed financial functions into applications.
+Unit is used as a backbone service to provide customers with banking features, payments, money transfers.

-For application developers Unit offers a [documented API](https://docs.unit.co/) and dashboards to manage applications.
-There are [2 environments](https://docs.unit.co/#environments) available, staging and production.
-As it is known, there is no Ruby gem that helps integrate Unit service into the Rails application.
+For application developers, Unit offers a [documented API](https://docs.unit.co/) and dashboards to manage applications.
+There are [2 environments](https://docs.unit.co/#environments), _staging_ and _production_.
+As of now, there is no Ruby gem to help integrate the Unit service into a Rails application.

-The provided guideline is based on Unit API documentation from August 2022.
+This guide is based on the August 2022 Unit API documentation.

 ## Prerequisites

-To work with Unit API the developer needs to use the set of environment variables.
-Usually for development they are placed to `.env` file.
+In order to work with the Unit API, the developer needs to use a set of environment variables.
+Typically they are placed in the `.env` file for development.

-- `BASE_URL` - The url to access the Unit API.
-There are different URLs for staging and production environments
+- `BASE_URL` - the URL to access the Unit API.
+There are different URLs for staging and production environments.
-- `ORG_TOKEN` - The common developer's token for using Unit endpoints
+- `ORG_TOKEN` - generic developer token for using Unit endpoints.
-- `WEBHOOK_TOKEN` - The token for verifying Unit webhook callbacks
+- `WEBHOOK_TOKEN` - a token for checking Unit webhook callbacks.

-Usually in Rails application we keep these keys with the prefix `UNIT_`: `UNIT_BASE_URL`, `UNIT_ORG_TOKEN`, `UNIT_WEBHOOK_TOKEN`
+Normally in a Rails application we store these tokens with the prefix `UNIT_`: `UNIT_BASE_URL`, `UNIT_ORG_TOKEN`, `UNIT_WEBHOOK_TOKEN`.

 ## Usage

 ### The wrapper class

-Since there is no a gem that provides a wrapper around Unit API calls and handle its errors, the wrapper needs to be written by ourselves.
-The wrapper can be a class in `lib` folder that contains public methods for accessing Unit endpoints and service methods to low-level access to Unit API.
-Here is the extract:
+Since there is no gem that provides a wrapper around the Unit's API calls and handles its errors, the wrapper must be written yourself.
+The wrapper can be a class in the `lib` folder that contains public methods for accessing Unit endpoints and service methods for low-level access to the Unit API.
+Here is an excerpt:

 ```ruby
 # lib/integrations/unit.rb